Watts-Lab/task-mapping/tasks/summaries/Ravens Matrices-writeup.md

 Participants would then see a few multiple-choice options for what could fill the blank space.
 For example, they could choose between a square with one, two, three, or four pieces filled in.

+All participants working together see the same pattern.

 ## 2. Goal Directives
 The goal is to complete the pattern by identifying what the missing piece should be.